GeekyHacks/Yemen_National_Youth_Council/README.md

 In order to run this project you need:

-- General Understanding of HTML & CSS
+- General Understanding of HTML, CSS & JS
 - basic Knowledge of Git Commands
 - basic Knowledge of the Terminal Commands